libass/libass/README.md

 Get it
 ======
-See [Github releases](https://github.com/libass/libass/releases) for the latest release 0.11.1 (released 2014-02-19).
-This release contains major feature additions, better rendering quality and many compatibility fixes.
+See [Github releases](https://github.com/libass/libass/releases) for the latest release 0.11.2 (released 2014-04-25).
+This release contains bugfixes and compatibility fixes.
 See the [changelog](https://github.com/libass/libass/blob/master/Changelog) for a detailed list of changes.

 Source code is available from our [Github repository](https://github.com/libass/libass).